Majorana quanta, string scattering, curved spacetimes and the Riemann Hypothesis: From Hermitian Hamiltonians to the S-matrix method for the RH

 \section{From Hermitian Hamiltonians to the S-matrix method for the RH}

-Another route to the RH is the so-called $S$-matrix method, obtained by managing the amplitudes, zeros and poles of a scattering process with the standard techniques used to study the scattering phenomena also in the presence of infinite-norm vector spaces.
-All these terms, including the already discussed negative energy states in the form of $-E$, appear also in scattering processes and in the Majorana Tower as particle coinciding with its antiparticle.
+Another route to the RH is the so-called $S$-matrix method, obtained by managing the amplitudes, zeros and poles of a scattering process, with the standard techniques used to study scattering phenomena also in the presence of infinite-norm vector spaces.
+All the terms used in the previous case, including the already discussed negative energy states, written as $-E$, will appear also here in the analysis of the scattering processes, keeping their meaning, including the properties of the Majorana Tower particles that present a relationship between energy, mass and angular momentum and, being Majorana quanta single particles that coincide with their own antiparticles or superpositions of them.

-We join the two approaches to explain some points that rise up with the $S$-matrix adopting Rindler spacetimes and the Majorana infinite-components equation.
-Then we analyze the pole dynamics and we see that the angular momentum $j$ of a Majorana quantum has to be always real to have a correspondence between the poles of $S$ and the zeros of the zeta function.
+With the $S$-matrix approach, we will look from a different perspective the results previously obtained with the Majorana quanta by applying the Majorana infinite-components equation in Rindler spacetimes to the quanta described with the tachyonic aspects of the bosonic string.
+Then, at the end, we analyze the pole dynamics adopting the analytic continuation in the complex field of the angular momentum $j$ of the Majorana quanta there considered, finding a correspondence between the poles of $S$ and the zeros of the Riemann zeta function in a more general case than that discussed before described by the Macdonald equations, viz., when the index is $\nu_{\pm} = 1/2 \pm i E/2 = 1/2 \pm i E_0/(j + 1/2)$ that implies $j \in \mathbb{R}$ in order to satisfy the conditions of solvability discussed in Ref. \cite{rappoport,rappoport1,rappoport2,rappoport3}.

-What one may assume is that if the $S$-matrix approach verifies the RH, then it should imply the existence of a class of Hermitian Hamiltonians $H$ that can prove the RH.
-Of course, this occurs if the idea by Hilbert and P\'olya is valid as we have always assumed, but one cannot exclude that PT-symmetric Hamiltonians under particular conditions can give the same result or put in discussion the validity of the Hilbert and P\'olya method.
+What one can assume is that if the $S$-matrix approach verifies the RH, there may exist a class of Hermitian Hamiltonians $H$ or other operators $A$ satisfying the Hilbert-P\'olya approach.
+The advantage of using the $S$-matrix approach is that it actually ensures stronger conditions than the other method, asymptotically in the adiabatic regime.
+Of course, this occurs if the idea by Hilbert and P\'olya is valid as we have always assumed, but one cannot exclude that the PT-symmetric Hamiltonians under particular conditions could be the way to prove the Riemann Hypothesis, putting in discussion the validity of all the strict requirements needed for the Hamiltonian $H$ or any other useful operator $A$ to satisfy the requirements for the Hilbert and P\'olya approach.
+In other words, if the $S$-matrix method proves that all the zeros of $\zeta(z)$ lay on the critical line, also PT-symmetric systems for which exist at least an operator whose eigenvalue distribution fits with that of the zeros of $\zeta(z)$, can satisfy the Riemann Hypothesis but not vice-versa, if one has to obey to the full requirements of the Hilbert-P\'olya approach.